The Bible says in First Timothy 4:15, Meditate upon

 these things; give thyself wholly to them; that thy profiting may appear unto

-probably heard the phrase, You are what you eat.
-That is a catchy little
+heard the phrase, You are what you eat.
+That is a catchy little phrase, but it

-phrase, but its not really true.
-This is what is true: You are what you think
+is not really true.
+This is what is true: You are what

 of your Christian life and the level of your spiritual maturity will largely be